 The most severe complication of polio is paralysis.
 This can lead to problems with breathing, swallowing, and bowel and bladder function.

 Post-polio syndrome can happen many years after the initial infection.
-This syndrome causes muscle weakness and shrinking of the muscles, extreme fatigue, and pain in the muscles and joints.
+This syndrome causes:

 Can polio be prevented?